SHC-ASTRA/rover-Autonomy/README.md

 # Table of Contents
 1. Title
-2. Table of Requirements
+2. Table of Contents
-3. Requirments
+3. Requirements
    - ROS2 Humble
    - Colcon
    - OpenCV
+   - RealSense
+4. Hardware Requirments
-4. Recommended Programs
+5. Recommended Programs
-5. How to Use
+6. How to Use
-6. Common Problems
+7. Common Problems/Troubleshooting
+8. Major To-Do Items
-7. Author
+9. Author
-8. Maintainer
+10. Maintainer

 # Requirements
 Before downloading anything, it is a good idea to make sure your system is up to date and that all software you are using is as well.
 If you are on Ubuntu/Debian, the following commands will do so.